-Faribanks, AK- The Air Quality Improvement Program is offering reimbursement incentives for removing , replacing or repairing home heating devices.
+Faribanks, Alaska - The Air Quality Improvement Program is offering reimbursement incentives for removing , replacing or repairing home heating devices.
 More information

 Wood Stove Changeout Programs - A comprehensive list of changeouts that are happening around the country.

-If you are interested in finding out how to obtain support for organizing a local changeout program, contact Larry Brockman by e-mailing email@example.com or calling 919-541-5398.
+If you are interested in implementing a wood-burning appliance changeout, contact Larry Brockman at firstname.lastname@example.org or 919-541-5398.